Syd Solomon

 Syd Solomon (July 12, 1917 – January 28, 2004) was an American abstract artist.
-He spent most of his time in his homes in both East Hampton, NY and Sarasota, Florida, which influenced many of his paintings.
+He spent most of his time in his homes in both East Hampton, NY and Sarasota, Florida, both of which influenced many of his paintings.
 His works have been presented at The Guggenheim, The Whitney, Corcoran Gallery of Art, The Wadsworth Athenaeum and several others.

 Early life

 Solomon was born in Uniontown, Pennsylvania, to a Jewish family.
 He started painting in high school.
 After high school, he studied art at the Art Institute of Chicago from 1935 to 1938.
 In 1940, he enlisted in the Engineer Aviation Regiment, First Camouflage Battalion of the military.
 During this time, Solomon helped design camouflage for the California coast near the San Francisco area.
 Later he was assigned to the Royal Engineer Camouflage Corps in London, where he designed camouflage to be used against the Germans in World War II.
 He went on to earn the Bronze star for his contributions during the Battle of the Bulge.
 During his time in London, he mostly performed aerial reconnaissance, which inspired his ideas on abstract art.
 After leaving the military, he went on to attend classes at the French art school L’Ecole des Beaux-Arts in 1945.